AI Voiceover Revolution Exploring Neural Text-to-Speech

 Did you know that ai can now generate speech using GANs?
 It's pretty wild, right?

 GAN-based TTS is kinda new, but it's making waves. eats, or End-to-End Adversarial Text-to-Speech, uses adversarial training to make speech sound more real.
 It's got two main parts: an aligner and a decoder.
 The aligner figures out how the text lines up with the audio, and the decoder turns that into sound.
+In adversarial training, a generator (like the decoder) tries to create realistic speech, while a discriminator tries to tell the difference between real human speech and the generated speech.
+This constant competition pushes the generator to produce increasingly convincing audio.

 The cool thing about gan-based approaches is that they tends to make speech that sounds more natural and less robotic.

 So, what's next for neural tts?
 Well, there's a lot of buzz about making voices even more realistic and expressive.
 This could change everything from video games to customer service.
 But with great power, comes great responsibility.
 We need to think about the ethics of ai voices - specially when it comes to things like consent and deepfakes.
+The ethical concerns around consent are critical because AI voices can be used to impersonate individuals without their permission.
+Deepfakes, in the context of voice, raise worries about misinformation and malicious use, where AI-generated voices could be used to spread false narratives or commit fraud.

 Up next, we'll wrap things up with a final look at the future of ai voiceovers.